Green materials for neurOMorphic signal processing by organic synaptic transistors

 Performance and Environmental Impact

-The outcomes of the project will help to replace a performance-at-any-cost attitude.
-It is essential to stay fully aware that developing non-performing devices, which are not accepted by users, would also have a significant environmental impact.
-Therefore, performance targets and market analysis are equally important as low environmental impact targets and social life cycle assessment.
+The outcomes of the project will help to replace a performance-at-any-cost attitude, while staying fully aware that developing non-performing devices not accepted by users would have a great environmental impact as well.
+Therefore, performance targets and market analysis are equally important as the low environmental impact targets and social life cycle assessment.

-By demonstrating that it is possible to fulfill a given purpose with an environmental footprint orders of magnitude smaller than today, while simultaneously reducing dependence on other regions of the world, our low-environmental-footprint-first approach will serve as a reference in the future.
-This will benefit scientific communities, technology developers, manufacturers, and end users alike.
+By showing that it is possible to fulfill a given purpose at an environmental footprint orders of magnitude smaller than today, and at the same time reduce dependence on other regions of the world, our low-environmental-footprint-first approach will serve as a reference in the future.
+This will benefit:

 Financiële details & Tijdlijn